 Phase 1.
 Data Gathering and Characterization

 In November 2015 DWQ initiated the data gathering and characterization phase (Phase 1) of the ULWQS.
 This phase included coordinating research efforts, data compilation, an evaluation of in-lake water quality conditions, an evaluation of nutrient sources entering the lake from the surrounding watershed, and development of water quality models to inform Phase 2.
-Phase 1 is nearing completion and a report describing these elements will be presented during the initial work of the Science Panel.
+The Phase 1 Report (12 MB) describing these work elements was completed in December 2018 and delivered to the Science Panel

 Phase 2.
 Site-specific Criteria Development